 Many human pathogens are animal pathogens as well.
-Animal pathogens are regulated by the Canadian Food Inspection Agency (CFIA) (see section 2.2).
-If you import pure cultures of terrestrial animal pathogens and toxins, with the exception of non-indigenous animal pathogens and pathogens causing emerging animal disease, you will need to apply to PHAC for an importation permit under the authority of the Health of Animals Regulations (HAR).
+Animal pathogens are regulated by the Canadian Food Inspection Agency (CFIA).
+If you import pure cultures of terrestrial animal pathogens and toxins, with the exception of non-indigenous animal pathogens and pathogens causing emerging animal disease, you will need to apply to CFIA for an importation permit under the authority of the Health of Animals Regulations (HAR).
 If you do not have the appropriate importation permit you will be considered non-compliant and subject to enforcement actions.